Elbow dysplasia in dogs

 a bulldog being examined for elbow dysplasia

-There are three bones that come together to make up what we know as the elbow:
+Three bones come together to make up what we know as the elbow:

 • The humerus